 HPSS defaults to writing tape aggregates for all disk-to-tape migrations.
 If for some reason any file cannot be migrated to a tape aggregate, HPSS may instead migrate it as a single file.
 The maximum number of files in an aggregate is set to 50,000 files.
+This can be constrained using the HPSS_MAX_FILES_IN_AGGR environment variable in env.conf.
 Ensure the Core Server configuration is set correctly to accommodate the appropriate Core Server I/O limits.
-See Section 5.2.2.2, "Core Server I/O limit configuration" for more detail.
+See Core Server I/O limit configuration for more detail.
 In addition, the number of maximum open files configured for HPSS may need to be greater since the maximum number of files allowed per aggregate has increased.
-See Section 5.2.2.3, "Core Server max open files configuration" for more information.
+See Core Server max open files configuration for more information.